On life optimisation

 Lots of time for navel-gazing in a pandemic, turns out.

 My computer broke the other week.
-Apparently it’s a common occurrence of MacBook Pros of my vintage: an integrated cable that connects the motherboard to the screen wraps around the edge of the motherboard, and with enough openings and closings of the lid, the cable wears through and the display fails.
+Apparently it’s a common occurrence in MacBook Pros of my vintage: an integrated cable that connects the motherboard to the screen wraps around the edge of the motherboard, and with enough openings and closings of the lid, the cable wears through and the display fails.
 I can’t bring it in to the Apple Store as they’re all closed.
 So my computer sits shut on the arm of the sofa.
 When I see it, I feel a little wistful.
 When this is all over I should be able to bring it in and have the lid replaced, hopefully at no charge.

 I don’t know whether the computer is getting old or not.
 I bought it about three years ago.
 Is three years a long time to own a computer?
 It doesn’t seem like it.